Networks-Learning/counterfactual-tpp/README.md

 # counterfactual-tpp
-This is a repository containing code and real data for the paper [Counterfactual Temporal Point Processes](https://arxiv.org/abs/2111.07603).
+This is a repository containing code and real data for the paper [Counterfactual Temporal Point Processes](https://arxiv.org/abs/2111.07603), published at NeurIPS 2022.
 ## Pre-requisites

 This code depends on the following packages: